-Map® growth (measures of academic progress) Students in 6th through 10th grades participate in MAP

-Growth testing two to three times a year.
-MAP testing is an internationally recognized assessment designed to chart a student's progress through school in the areas of reading, language arts (writing), and math.
+Students in 6th through 10th grades participate in MAP Growth testing three times a year.
+MAP testing is an internationally recognized assessment designed to chart a student's progress through school in reading, language arts (writing), and math.
 MAP test scores are used by teachers to help identify strengths and weaknesses in academics for students and help teachers develop a plan for learning with the individual child in mind.
-MAP scores are not recorded as part of the students' grades in any course.
+MAP scores are counted as 10% of a student's grade in each of the core subjects for SECD students in grades 6+.